the-second-trial/the-second-trial/README.md

 # the-second-trial
-A repository for educational animation videos on the Mathematics Italian National Exam.
+A repository for publications on the Italian State Exam's Mathematics Trial.